1977 European Cup final: Summary

-The 1977 final was the first time Liverpool and Borussia Mönchengladbach had reached the showpiece match.
-The clubs had faced each other before in the final of a European competition: the 1973 UEFA Cup Final, a match which Liverpool won 3–2 on aggregate.
+The 1977 final was the first appearance in the showpiece match for both Liverpool and Mönchengladbach.
+The clubs had faced each other before in the final of another European competition: the two-legged 1973 UEFA Cup final, which Liverpool won 3–2 on aggregate.
 Despite this being both clubs' first European Cup final they had both won European competitions.
-In addition to their UEFA Cup victory over Borussia, Liverpool had won the previous season's UEFA Cup, beating Club Brugge 4–3 on aggregate.
+In addition to their UEFA Cup victory over Mönchengladbach, Liverpool had won the previous season's UEFA Cup, beating Club Brugge 4–3 on aggregate.
 Borussia were successful in the 1974–75 UEFA Cup; they beat FC Twente of the Netherlands 5–1 on aggregate.

-Liverpool entered the match as English champions; they had won the 1976–77 Football League for a record tenth time by a single point from Manchester City and Ipswich Town.
-Liverpool had also progressed to the final of the 1976–77 FA Cup against Manchester United.
-Liverpool had the opportunity to win an unprecedented Treble of League, FA Cup and European Cup.
+Liverpool entered the match having just been crowned English champions again; they won the 1976–77 Football League for a then-record tenth time by a single point over Manchester City and Ipswich Town.
+Liverpool had also progressed to the final of the 1976–77 FA Cup against Manchester United, giving them the opportunity to win an unprecedented treble of League, FA Cup and European Cup.
 However, it was not to be as Liverpool lost the FA Cup final 2–1.
 Borussia entered the match as German champions; they had won the 1976–77 Bundesliga by a single point from Schalke and Eintracht Braunschweig.
 Borussia were aiming to become the second German team to win the European Cup after Bayern Munich had won the three previous finals.